Kinoma/KPR-examples/README.md

 <x-app-info id="discoveryserver.example.kinoma.marvell.com"><span class="networkSample"></span></x-app-info>

-This server app is intended to be run simultaneously with the "Device Discovery Client" example and demonstrates how to implement a discoverable device.
+This server app is intended to be run simultaneously with the "device-discovery-client" example and demonstrates how to implement a discoverable device.
 The app/device is made discoverable by setting the "shared" application property to true.
 The "color" handler is called remotely by the client and returns a JSON object containing a CSS color string.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***